-Composer Laura Kaminsky will meet with students and lead a workshop on composing music and chamber operas.
-Kaminsky will discuss elements of the development process that include theme/storyline; music and lyrics; identifying creative partners; securing funding, etc.
+Composer Laura Kaminsky met with students to discuss composing music and and the journey that her to compose chamber operas.
+Kaminsky discussed elements of the development process that include theme/storyline; music and lyrics; identifying creative partners; securing funding, etc.

 This masterclass is part of a three-day multi-media residency by composer Kaminsky and visual artist Rebecca Allan entitled, The Inspiration Between Music and Art, April 27- 29, 2017.
 The residency is being held in conjunction with the Mabel Dodge Luhan & Company: American Moderns and The West traveling exhibition which is on view at the Burchfield Penney Art Center thru May 28, 2017.
 Writer, social activist, and arts aficionado, Mabel Dodge Luhan was renowned for her influence in building communities, supporting artists, and generating a voice for modern art forms.
 To pass on that spirit to emerging learners, Kaminsky and Allan’s residency is designed to forge creative exchanges between artists and students.